 - Services for Older People – most customers are 70 plus but this not a minimum age requirement we can accommodate younger adults that for example, may have early onset Dementia.

-Where are the centres?
+Where are the services?

 - Most of our services can scale support to meet the needs of individual customers.